kidlab/acts_as_nested_interval/README.md

 If you don't need that give a look to https://github.com/stefankroes/ancestry , that implements a simpler encoding model (variant of materialized path).

+The original version of this gem is at https://github.com/clyfe/acts_as_nested_interval of Nicolae Claudius.

+## Modification

+The modification includes:
+  - Remove specific syntax of Ruby 1.9 and make it work in JRuby and Ruby 1.8.x.
+  - Add the options :children_dependent so that we can optionally select the dependency between the parent node and its children nodes.

 ## Install